 Its hard to believe that just a few months ago the ground and vegetation here was crispy, dry and crunchy.
 Now our small seasonal pond which collects the runoff water is full, and there are mushrooms sprouting all over!

 The last picture is a three pack of blank journals that I bought when I was out Christmas shopping.
 I have dedicated one to crochet/knitting, one to quilting, and the last to random ideas in general, although it seems to be leaning more toward gardening at the moment.
 The crochet/knitting has come in handy already, as I am logging in my projects listing the hook/needle and yarn type.
-I am notorious for grabbing a crochet hook from a half finished project to start something new, then come back to the old project months weeks later and then can't remember what size hook I was using.
+I am notorious for grabbing a crochet hook from a half finished project to start something new, then come back to the old project

 Of course it could all be much simpler if I just stuck to one thing at a time (or bought a bazillion hooks and needles in every size), but where's the fun in that?